opengovern/hub/ui/src/pages/setup/linode.md

-# Linode Integration Setup Guide for Opencomply
+# Linode Integration Setup Guide for opencomply

-This guide provides instructions to integrate your Linode account with Opencomply by creating a personal access token for API authorization.
+This guide provides instructions to integrate your Linode account with opencomply by creating a personal access token for API authorization.

 ## Steps